Pagure/pagure/doc/development.rst

-Every time you save a file, the project will be automatically restarted so you can see your change immediatly.
+Every time you save a file, the project will be automatically restarted so you can see your change immediately.